anuket-project/anuket-specifications/doc/common/chapter00.md

 1. **Resilience and Availability:** To allow High Availability and Resilience for hosted VNFs, and to avoid Single Point of Failure.

+<a name="2.2"></a>
+## Requirements Principles
+The agreed upon rules and recommendations to which a compliant NF or cloud infrastructure must adhere.

+* All requirements will be hosted and maintianed in the RM or relevant RA
+* All requirements must be assigned a requirements ID and not be embedded in narrative text.
+This is to ensure that readers do not have to infer if a requirement exists and is applicable
+* Requirements must have a unique ID for tracking and reference purposes
+* The requirement ID should include a prefix to delineate the source project
+* Requirements must state the level of compliance (ex: MUST, SHOULD, MAY) per [RFC 2119](https://tools.ietf.org/html/rfc2119)
+* Mandatory requirements must be defined in such a way that they are unambiguously verifiable via automated testing
+* Requirements should be publishable or extractable into a machine readable format such as JSON
+* Requirements should include information about the impact of non-conformance and the rationale for their existence

 <a name="3.0"></a>
 # Scope